yiqu/guessit/README.md

 #Guess it!

-###A browser based game using Angular2 and Google API
+##A browser based game using Angular and Google API

-Project will likely start once https://github.com/yiqu/angular2-example-github-users refactoring is complete.
+Project will likely start once https://github.com/yiqu/searchit refactoring is complete.